Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

  * @param referenceBlockNumber block number, corresponding to the `referenceTimestamp` of the global table root
  * @dev Any entity can submit with a valid certificate signed off by the `Generator`
  * @dev The `msgHash` in the `globalOperatorTableRootCert` is the hash of the `globalTableRoot`, `referenceTimestamp`, and `referenceBlockNumber`
+ * @dev The `referenceTimestamp` nested in the `globalTableRootCert` should be `getGeneratorReferenceTimestamp`, whereas
+ *      the `referenceTimestamp` passed directly in the calldata is the block timestamp at which the global table root was calculated
  */
 function confirmGlobalTableRoot(
     BN254Certificate calldata globalTableRootCert,